 - Magazines for Libraries (sometimes called Katz's) call number Reference PN4832.M23

-- InfoTrac databases have the option of limiting your search to refereed journals
+- InfoTrac, EBSCO, and other databases have the option of limiting your search to refereed journals

-- FirstSearch databases often say if journals are peer-reviewed in the citation and also have the option of limiting your search to refereed journa
+- FirstSearch databases often say if journals are peer-reviewed in the citation and also have the option of limiting your search to refereed journals

 - PubMed journals are peer-reviewed/refereed